The Jimi Hendrix House

 The Chapel

-Although Jimi Hendrix never played here when he was in San Francisco, the Chapel was around when he called San Francisco home, albeit as something different.
-The Chapel occupies an historic 1914 building that was originally built as a mortuary and has now been stunningly renovated by veteran Bay Area commercial real estate developer and restaurateur Jack Knowles.
-The beautiful chapel with its 40-foot high arched ceiling has been converted to a music room with mezzanine, while the rest of the building has been remodeled to hold a restaurant, neighborhood bar, and an outdoor dining patio.
+Although Jimi Hendrix never played here in San Francisco, the Chapel was around when he called San Francisco home, albeit as something different.
+The Chapel occupies a historic 1914 building that was originally built as a mortuary and has now been stunningly renovated by veteran Bay Area commercial real estate developer and restaurateur Jack Knowles.
+The beautiful chapel, with its 40-foot high arched ceiling, has been converted to a music room with a mezzanine.
+In contrast, the rest of the building has been remodeled to hold a restaurant, neighborhood bar, and an outdoor dining patio.